nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The predicate is then passed to the `InventoryModel#UpdateItemListFilter` which will then be used to set the predicate on the existing filteredList.

-Below is a usage example
+Below is a usage example:

 Step 1: User executes `find-i s/NTUC` command to search the list of items by Supplier <br>
 Step 2: `ArguementMultiMap` maps each prefix to their values and `ItemFindCommandParser` checks which prefix has a